 - What is a Continuous Flow Portable Oxygen Concentrator?

-- Airline Travel with an Approved Portable Oxygen Concentrator.
+- Airline Travel with an FAA Approved Portable Oxygen Concentrator.

-A pulse dose oxygen machine, also referred to as "on-demand therapy," intermittently administers a volume of oxygen measured in milliliters per breath (mL/breath).
-Pulse dose machines have the capability of reaching a setting of 6, which is not the same as 6 liters per minute (LPM).
+A Pulse Dose Oxygen Machine, also referred to as "on-demand oxygen therapy," intermittently administers a volume of oxygen measured in milliliters per breath (mL/breath).
+Pulse dose oxygen machines have the capability of reaching a setting of 6, which is not the same as 6 liters per minute (LPM).
 Most patients that require oxygen therapy during sleep do not use a pulse dose oxygen generator, as it may not detect breaths as well.
 However, that is not to say that it is impossible.
 We recommend that you confer with your medical provider about sleeping with these devices, as your practitioner will most likely have you do a sleep study to determine if it adequately delivers the necessary supplemental oxygen.
 An oxygen machine portable concentrator is, quite commonly, smaller than continuous flow generators; in fact, it is so small and light that most patients can easily transport one with a strap or handle.
-Please keep in mind, though, that pulse dose portable oxygen machines are also not compatible with CPAP or BiPAP machines; if you use either of those machines to treat sleep apnea, you will need to couple your sleep apnea device with a continuous flow portable oxygen concentrator.
+Please keep in mind, though, that pulse dose portable oxygen compressor are also not compatible with CPAP or BiPAP machines; if you use either of those machines to treat sleep apnea, you will need to couple your sleep apnea device with a Continuous Flow Mobile Oxygen Concentrator or a stationary concentrator.